ICE nabs dozens of illegal immigrants, some with sex crime convictions, in New York

 In Tuesday's statement, the agency spelled out the criminal histories of those arrested.
 Those crimes are: “acting in manner injure child, aggravated DWI, aggravated harassment, aggravated unlicensed operation of a motor vehicle, assault, assault and battery, attempted assault, attempted criminal contempt, attempted criminal possession of marijuana, attempted criminal possession of a weapon, criminal trespass, attempted gang assault, attempted menacing, attempted sexual abuse, attempted tampering with physical evidence, battery on officer firefighter EMT, burglary 2nd: illegal entry-dwelling, burglary 3rd: illegal entry-intent to commit a crime, counterfeiting currency, course of sexual conduct-1st degree, criminal contempt, criminal facilitation, criminal mischief, criminal possession of a controlled substance, criminal possession of a loaded firearm, criminal possession of marijuana, criminal possession of a weapon, criminal sale of marijuana, criminal trespass 3rd, destruction of property, disorderly conduct, driving while ability impaired, DWI, endangering the welfare of a child, failure to identify, family violence assault, forcible touching, forgery, grand larceny, harassment, illegal entry into the United States, illegal reentry after removal, inflict corporal injury-spouse, larceny, menacing, menacing with a weapon, obstruct police, possession of burglary tools, possession of a forged instrument, possession with intent to distribute marijuana, public lewdness, resisting arrest, rape 2nd degree, rape 3rd degree, resisting officer, robbery, sexual abuse, sexual misconduct, stalking, trademark counterfeiting, trafficking in cocaine, unauthorized use of a vehicle, and unlawful possession of marijuana.”

-Thomas Decker, field office director for ERO New York, praised ICE officers, and said it was done despite “obstacles” placed in their way by local politicians.
+Thomas Decker, field office director for ERO New York, praised ICE officers, and said their work was done despite “obstacles” placed in their way by local politicians.

 "In spite of the significant obstacles that ICE faces due to the dangerous policies created by local jurisdictions, which hinders the cooperation between ICE and local law enforcement, ICE will continue to devote the full efforts of our agency to protecting citizens and enforcing federal immigration law despite challenges being pursued by politically motivated individuals.”

-Both New York City Mayor Bill de Blasio, and New York Gov. Andrew Cuomo have criticized ICE.
-After a raid last year, Cuomo said he was sending a cease-and-desist letter to ICE and threatened to sue ICE if such raids continued.
+Both New York City Mayor Bill de Blasio and New York Gov. Andrew Cuomo have criticized ICE.
+After a raid last year, Cuomo said he was sending a cease-and-desist letter to ICE, and he threatened to sue the agency if such raids continued.

 CLICK HERE TO GET THE FOX NEWS APP